dandragos/georgiana-neagu-site/README.md

 ## Description

 This website was created to promote the music and activities of the Georgiana Neagu & Band.
-The site was developed using HTML, CSS, and JavaScript to provide an interactive and engaging experience for visitors.
+The site was developed from scratch using HTML, CSS, and JavaScript to provide an interactive and engaging experience for visitors.

 ## Contact